-Mohammed Khamisa QC focuses his practice on commercial litigation, concentrating on complex multi-jurisdictional cases which often involve fraud, particularly within the banking and financial services sectors.
+Mohammed Khamisa QC focuses his practice on international commercial litigation and Arbitration (LCIA/ICC/Ad hoc), concentrating on complex multi-jurisdictional cases which often involve fraud, particularly within the banking and financial services sectors.
 Mohammed was made Queen's Counsel in 2006.
 Regularly travelling to the Middle East, Mohammed advises clients from the United Kingdom, United Arab Emirates, Saudi Arabia, India, Pakistan, and other regions on a wide range of matters.
 His range of experience across jurisdictions means that he is frequently retained to manage and advise on legal issues of the most sensitive nature.
 His deep understanding of the Middle East is complemented by a broad network in the region.

-With 35 years of experience at the Bar and recently at an International Law firm, encapsulating many aspects of Commercial Fraud (including white collar-prosecution and defence), formerly Leading Counsel on the panel of the Serious Fraud Office (SFO) and other financial regulatory compliance, Mohammed frequently leads and manages teams of lawyers, accountants, forensic experts, and other professionals as part of an investigatory team.
+With combined experience of 36 years at the English Bar and Greenberg Traurig, encapsulating many aspects of Commercial Fraud (including white collar-prosecution and defence), formerly Leading Counsel on the panel of the Serious Fraud Office (SFO) and other financial regulatory compliance, Mohammed frequently leads and manages teams of lawyers, accountants, forensic experts, and other professionals as part of an investigatory team.
 His background and knowledge adds to the overlap between commercial litigation and regulatory investigations.

-He sits as a Recorder of the Crown Court and County Court and is a Panel Deemster of the High Court of the Isle of Man.
+He sits as a Recorder of the Crown Court and County Court and is a Panel Deemster of the High Court and Court of Appeal of the Isle of Man.
 He also Chairs the Bar Standards Summary Disciplinary Panel.

 - Finance and banking services disputes

 - Maritime Finance disputes